 This is a problem that needs to be addressed by professionals.
 Make sure that your AC unit is completely shut off until help arrives.
 Otherwise, harmful substances could enter your home, putting your household at risk.

 Since you depend on your aircon to keep you cool and comfortable, you’ll want to make sure you get to the bottom of any noises that you’re hearing.
 Whether you’re dealing with banging, buzzing, or another type of noise, you’ll want to work to solve the problem and get professional assistance if needed.
+Do check out other common AC problems here.

 Is Running a Noisy AC Risky?